jahewett/jahewett/README.md

 # A bit about me
 :octocat: I’m [Jimi Hewett](https://www.linkedin.com/in/jamesahewett/), an engineering leader currently working at [Clear Bank](https://clear.bank/).
 With over fifteen years of experience working with engineering teams at some of the UK’s finest fintech startups such as [Monzo Bank](https://monzo.com/) and [Sonovate](http://www.sonovate.com/) (and surviving to tell the tale 🧑‍🚀), I’ve shifted my focus from hands-on product building to developing high-performing teams and individuas that deliver real customer and business impact.

-❔Curious about how I operate as a leader?
+ℹ️ Curious about how I operate as a leader?
 Check out my [manager docs](https://github.com/jahewett/manager-docs/blob/main/README.md) to learn more about my principles and approach.

 ## Software isn’t my only passion